Nathanael-4977/CyberSecurtityAndDataPrivacyBOUSSEAU/BookingSystem-Phase1/test_report_bousseau.md

 **Overall risk level:** Critical

 **Top 5 immediate actions:**
-1. Allowed or not allowed list : Do not trust client side verification.
+1. Use prepared statement: Do not trust client side verification.
 Do not create dynamic SQL queries using simple string concatenation.
 Apply a list of allowed and not allowed characters.
-2. Secure Password storage : Hash or encrypt all sensitive datas on the database.
+2. Secure password storage : Hash or encrypt all sensitive datas on the database.
 3. Enable anti CSRF token protection : Add unique and random anti-CRSF tokens to the registration form.
-4. Enforce Backend Validation: Add server-side checks for age requirements (15+).
+4. Enforce backend validation: Add server-side checks for age requirements (15+).
-5. Enforce Strong Password Policies: Define and implement minimum requirements for password length and complexity.
+5. Enforce strong password: Define and implement minimum requirements for password length and complexity.

 ---